raub/gsom_console/README.md

 * `help [name1, name2, ...]` - collect and display the currently available CVARs and CMDs.
     If any optional parameters `nameN` are provided, the console will only display the matching info.
+* `map [name]` - if called without arguments, shows the current scene name.
+With an argument, it will try to change scene to the given one (by path).
+E.g. `map a/b/c` -> change scene to `res://a/b/c.tscn`.
+The `.tscn` suffix is optional for this command.
+* `mainscene` - immediately switch to the project's main scene, as per project settings.
 * `quit` - immediately closes the application.